 - Melbourne Metropole Central – This hotel is in a great location, right by trams that head into the city, yet in the heart of hipster Fitzroy and Collingwood.
 Some rooms have great city views.
 Book a stay online | Read reviews of Melbourne Metropole Central online

-- Comfort Apartments Royal Gardens – These self-serviced apartments are handy if you want to cook for yourself when you visit Melbourne.
+- Comfort Apartments Royal Gardens – These serviced Melbourne apartments are handy if you want to cook for yourself when you visit Melbourne.
 Bonus: there’s a pool for those hot Melbourne summers!
 Book a stay online | Read reviews of Comfort Apartments Royal Gardens online

 Luxury